Healthy Blueberry Crisp

 - Bake for 30 minutes, or until the topping is golden brown and the blueberry filling is bubbly.

-- Let it cool slightly, then scoop into ramekins and serve with a scoop of vegan ice cream or coconut whipped cream.
+- Let it cool for 10-15 minutes.
+Serve with a scoop of vegan ice cream or coconut whipped cream.
 Enjoy!

 Video